 Dear Colleague:

 Contrary to popular belief, teens do like to read.
 They just have trouble finding the time they need for recreational reading in today’s busy world.
-They have told us this with each Teen Read Week survey (conducted by SmartGirl.com each October).
-They’ve told me in person when I’ve visited middle school and high school classrooms to booktalk teen book award titles or to introduce summer reading programs and opportunities.
+They have told us this in Teen Read Week surveys.
+They’ve told me in person when I’ve visited middle school and high school classrooms to booktalk teen book award titles.
 So we know they want to read, but don’t have enough time.
 What are we going to do about it?

-I love to read and talk about books — with teens, with my colleagues, and now with all of you.
-I’m delighted to have this opportunity to share past classics and current favorites with an audience of colleagues who are looking for ways to connect teens and books.
-I look forward to meeting and talking about some of these wonderful young adult books with you and know that you will leave this seminar with a wealth of ideas and the enthusiasm to pass them on to your teen readers.
+I love to read and talk about young adult authors and books – with teens, with my colleagues, and now with all of you.
+I’m delighted to have this opportunity to focus on the 101 best young adult authors, past classics and current favorites with an audience of colleagues who are looking for ways to connect teens and books.
+I look forward to meeting you and talking about some of these wonderful young adult authors and books with you.
+I know that you will leave this seminar with a wealth of ideas and the enthusiasm to pass them on to your teen readers.

 Sincerely,